Fourier-Mukai partners of K3 surfaces in positive characteristic: Kernels of Fourier-Mukai equivalences

 \subsection{Moduli spaces of vector bundles}

-Let $X$ be a K3 surface over a field $k$.
+Let $X$ be a \text{\rm K3} surface over a field $k$.
 One of Mukai and Orlov's wonderful discoveries is that one can produce Fourier-Mukai equivalences between $X$ and moduli spaces of sheaves on $X$ by using tautological sheaves.

-If $S$ is a scheme and $E$ is a locally finitely presented quasi-coherent sheaf on $X\times _S$ flat over $S$, then we get a function on the points of $S$ to $\Chow (X)$ by sending a point $s$ to the Mukai vector of the restriction $E_s$ of $E$ to the fiber over $s$.
+If $S$ is a $k$-scheme and $E$ is a locally finitely presented quasi-coherent sheaf on $X\times S$ flat over $S$, then we get a function on the points of $S$ to $A^* (X)_{\text{\rm num}, \Q}$ by sending a point $s$ to the Mukai vector of the restriction $E_s$ of $E$ to the fiber over $s$.
 This function is a locally constant function on $S$, and so if $S$ is connected it makes sense to talk about the Mukai vector of $E$, which is defined to be the Mukai vector of $E_s$ for any $s\in S$.

 For any ample class $h$ on $X$, let $\mls M_h$ denote the algebraic stack of Gieseker-semistable sheaves on $X$, where semistability is defined using $h$.
-(A good summary of the standard results on these moduli spaces may be found in \cite[Section 10.3]{H}, with a more comprehensive treatment in \cite{HL} and some additional non-emptiness results in \cite{M}.)
-If we fix a vector $v\in \Chow (X)$, we then get an open and closed substack $\mls M_h(v)\subset \mls M_h$ classifying semistable sheaves on $X$ with Mukai vector $v$.
+A good summary of the standard results on these moduli spaces may be found in \cite[Section 10.3]{H}, with a more comprehensive treatment in \cite{HL} and some additional non-emptiness results in \cite{M}.
+For a discussion of semistable sheaves in positive characteristic see Langer's paper \cite{Langer}.
+If we fix a vector $v\in A^* (X)_{\text{\rm num}, \Q}$, we then get an open and closed substack $\mls M_h(v)\subset \mls M_h$ classifying semistable sheaves on $X$ with Mukai vector $v$.
 Since the Mukai vector of a sheaf determines the Hilbert polynomial, the stack $\mls M_h(v)$ is an algebraic stack of finite type over $k$.
-In fact, it is a GIT quotient stack with projective GIT quotient variety.
+In fact, it is a GIT quotient stack with projective GIT quotient variety (a reference for this point of view on moduli of sheaves, and more generally twisted sheaves, is \cite[Section 2.3.3]{LL}).